 Video game training enhances cognitive control in older adults

-Based on our research characterizing top-down modulation deficit in older adults, we designed a therapeutic intervention for these individuals to try and address these observed deficiences.
-These efforts led to the creation of a custom-designed three-dimensional video game (NeuroRacer) that requires participants to perfom a perceptual discrimination task and visualmotor adaptation task both by themselves as well as simultaneously (that is, multitasking).
+Based on our research characterizing top-down modulation deficit in older adults, we designed a therapeutic intervention for these individuals to try and address these observed deficiencies.
+These efforts led to the creation of a custom-designed three-dimensional video game (NeuroRacer) that requires participants to perform a perceptual discrimination task and visuomotor adaptation task both by themselves as well as simultaneously (that is, multitasking).

 We first had ~180 participants across the adult lifespan play and observed linear age-related declined in multitasking abilities.
 In a second experiment, older adults who played an adaptive version of NeuroRacer in multitasking training mode for a month showed reduced multitasking costs compared to individuals who played NeuroRacer in a 'single task' training mode as well as individuals who did not do anything.

 Furthermore, age-related deficits in neural signatures of cognitive control, as measured with electroencephalography, were remediated by multitasking training (enhanced midline frontal theta power and frontal-posterior theta coherence).
 Critically, this training resulted in performance benefits that extended to untrained cognitive control abilities (enhanced sustained attention and working memory), with an increase in midline frontal theta power predicting the training- induced boost in sustained attention and preservation of multitasking improvement six month later.